History of Games 2026

 Notifications of Acceptance: Sent to authors by 10 April 2026

-Conference: 25-27 June 2026
+Conference: 25-27 June 2026 (CityU, Hong Kong) and 2 July (online)

 Participants will have the option to select an online presentation when registering.
 Further details to follow, including conference fees, news on our keynotes and more!